Roy Haynes, 2009 April 17

 Roy Haynes, Grammy-winning jazz drummer and artist-in-residence for the Harvard University Jazz Band, describes growing up in an environment of cultural exchange in Roxbury, Massachusetts, where he met and was inspired by drummers such as Bobby Donaldson and Jo Jones.
 He reminisces about Boston music venues, aesthetics, and culture throughout the 1940s and beyond, and talks about his work with artists such as Sarah Vaughn, Phil Edmond, Tom Brown, and pianist Hilary Rose.
 Haynes also shares pivotal learning points in his career and credits mentors such as drummer Bay Perry and Charles Mingus.

-Boston-born jazz drummer Roy Haynes (1925-) was primarily self-taught and made his professional debut at the age of seventeen.
-Haynes drummed for Lester Young from 1947 through 1949, and went to play with Bud Powell, Miles Davis, Sarah Vaughan, Charlie Parker, Thelonius Monk, and Stan Getz.
+Boston-born jazz drummer Roy Haynes (1925-2024) was primarily self-taught and made his professional debut at the age of seventeen.
+Haynes drummed for Lester Young from 1947 through 1949, and went on to play with Bud Powell, Miles Davis, Sarah Vaughan, Charlie Parker, Thelonious Monk, and Stan Getz.
 Haynes’ signature drumming style earned him the nickname “Snap Crackle” due to his emphasis on melodic figures and his use of the snare.
-Haynes was awarded the French Chevalier des l’Ordres Artes et des Lettres in 1996, was inducted to the DownBeat Hall of Fame in 2004, and is the recipient fo 2 Grammy awards and 8 other nominations.
+Haynes was awarded the French Chevalier des l’Ordres Artes et des Lettres in 1996, was inducted to the DownBeat Hall of Fame in 2004, and is the recipient of 2 Grammy awards and 8 other nominations.
 He received an honorary doctorate degree from Berklee in 1991, and the Roy Haynes Scholarship was later created in his honor.

-Transcript (PDF)
+Transcript (text)

 FRED BOUCHARD: Roy and I have been reminiscing about the Celebrity Club.
 The old log cabin club in Providence, Rhode Island, where, when I was a kid, I would try to sneak in with my teenage friends, and catch people like Dinah Washington and Maynard Ferguson and Roy played there with Ella.